oplS17projects/Simple-Task-Manager/README.md

 ### Statement
 <!-- Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?
 -->
-We are creating a basic task management system, which will include functionality to sync across devices, and auto-generate a daily "to-do" list from existing tasks (based on a number of user set parameters).
-This will be a good oportunity to see how functional programming might work in an application setting, rather than simply as a quick fetch script.
-The addition of an auto-generated todo list is also something we have no found in other individual task management/todo list software (Todoist, Wunderlist, etc), and we hope to find a good way to impliment it.
-We hope to learn how scheme and functional programming might be applied in a formal application, rather than just as a simple script.
+We created a basic task management system, which includes functionality to sync across devices, and auto-generate a daily "to-do" list from existing tasks (based on a number of user set parameters).
+This was a good oportunity to see how functional programming might work in an application setting, rather than simply as a quick fetch script.
+The addition of an auto-generated todo list is also something we have no found in other individual task management/todo list software (Todoist, Wunderlist, etc), and we found a good way to implement it.
+We learned how scheme and functional programming might be applied in a formal application, rather than just as a simple script.

 ### Analysis

-We will be using data abstraction, object-orientation and state modification in the implementation of task objects.
-These objects will store information like time, location, date, and tags that can be modified, displayed and shared by other parts of the program.
-We will use filter to select a subset of all tasks to display and map to transform the task data objects to objects that can be used by the gui.
+We used data abstraction, object-orientation and state modification in the implementation of task objects.
+These objects store information like time, location, date, and tags that can be modified, displayed and shared by other parts of the program.
+We used filter to select a subset of all tasks to display and map to transform the task data objects to objects that can be used by the gui.
 We will use iterative recursion to perform operations on each element of a list of tasks.

 <!--
 Explain what approaches from class you will bring to bear on the project.